Stateful Entities: Object-oriented Cloud Applications as Distributed Dataflows: From Imperative Code to Dataflows

-\sysname{} allows programmers to specify object-oriented Python programs.
-Classes can have references to other classes and call (possibly remote) functions.
-Via a static pass over the analyzed classes, we make sure that the programmer has already declared all types in variables, as well as input and output types of a class.
-In \sysname{} we term an instance of such a class as a \textit{stateful entity}.
-Moreover, we also assume that each class is accompanied by a \texttt{key()} function.
-This \texttt{key()} function is used by \sysname{}'s routing and translation mechanism to partition and distribute work among nodes in a cluster.
-The key of a stateful entity cannot change throughout the entity's lifetime.\footnote{Currently we do not have a static way of detecting key changes, and we rely on the responsibility of the programmer to not break this rule.} Other than that, our compiler can currently analyze conditionals, \texttt{for-}loops that iterate through Python lists as well as general \texttt{while} loops.
-Finally, all data structures within functions need to be immutable and all pieces of state, such as local variables within functions, need to be serializable i.e., connection to databases, local pipes, and other non-serializable constructs are not allowed and will eventually generate a runtime error.
-Except for these assumptions, programmers are free to author Python programs, without other limitations.
+\para{Expressiveness} Our programming model allows programmers to specify simple, object-oriented Python programs.
+Classes can have references to other classes and call their functions.
+We term an instance of such a class as a \textit{stateful entity}.
+The \sysname{} compiler currently can analyze conditionals, \texttt{for-}loops that iterate through Python lists as well as general \texttt{while} loops.

+\para{Limitations} \sysname{} requires static type hints for the input/output of stateful entity functions; ensures the existence of those hints via a static pass over the analyzed classes.
+Moreover, the functions cannot be recursive.
+Another assumption that \sysname{} makes is that each entity contains a \texttt{key()} function.
+This \texttt{key()} function is used by a routing and translation mechanism to partition and distribute the load among parallel instances of that entity within a cluster.
+Furthermore, the key of a stateful entity cannot change throughout that entity's lifetime.
+Finally, the entities' state needs to be serializable, i.e., connections to databases, local pipes, and other non-serializable constructs are not allowed and will eventually generate a runtime error.